 Five of the losses have come to top-10 squads.
 The Nittany Lions will still play another top-10 team this season in Michigan State.

 Field Hockey RPI Released

-The most recent NCAA field hockey RPI was released last week with the Nittany Lions coming in 22nd.
+The most recent NCAA field hockey RPI was released this week with the Nittany Lions coming in 22nd.

 Penn State moved up four slots after finding itself 26th in the first RPI.